 - If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.

 - Avoid touching your eyes, nose, and mouth with your hands.

-- Maintain social distancing (keep at least 3 feet or 1 meter distance between yourself and others).
+- Maintain social distancing (keep at least 6 feet distance between yourself and others).

 - Avoid close contact with people who are sick.

 - Self-isolate by putting distance between yourself and other people.